sajjad27/SOP/STORYBOARD.md

 ---

 ## ✅ Done
+- Add rich text (new URL, bold, italic, …) (add link and upload file is left, also you may add variable from here)
 - Fix the logic in the previous option in the wizard screen, specially when having options.
 -  Setting to combine some header buttons
 -  download button